jtremback/reactive-payment-routing/readme.md

 # Reactive Payment Routing

+*To run a simulation of the protocol go to https://tonicdev.com/jehan/reactive-payment-routing, or go into `/demo` and type `npm start`, then go to localhost:4456 and open the console.*

 If you're going to have a multihop payment network, you need some way to route payments.
 How does Alice know that Bob is the best person to go through to reach Charlie?
 Perhaps Benjamin also has channels open with Alice and Charlie but he charges a lower fee.
 There needs to be some way to find the lowest-priced route to a payment's destination.
 This problem is very similar to the problem of routing packets on the internet, so we will look at some possible solutions from that domain.

 There are two main categories of ad-hoc routing protocols- proactive and reactive.